ICTU/quality-time/docs/src/usage.md

 The `report_uuid` is the unique identifier that *Quality-time* assigns to a report.
 It can be found by navigating to a report in the browser and looking for the `report_uuid` in the address bar.
 For example, when the URL in the browser's address bar is `http://www.quality-time.example.org/f1d0e056-2440-43bd-b640-f6753ccf4496?hidden_columns=comment`, the part between the last slash and the question mark is the `report_uuid`.

-The public key argument is optional.
+The {index}`public key <Public key>` argument is optional.
 If no public key is provided, the public key of the exporting *Quality-time* instance is used for encrypting the source credentials.
 If the report needs to be imported in a different *Quality-time* instance, the public key of that instance should be provided.
 It can be obtained at `www.quality-time.example.org/api/v3/public_key`.
 The exported JSON report can only be imported into the *Quality-time* whose public key has been used for the encryption of credentials during the export.

 ### Import API